Bogdan26Bogdan/Ferry_data/README.md

  - ##### Due to some values being hardcoded:
     - DB_HOST must be db
     - the port for the api must be 8080
+ - ##### Should probably change it so that the cron job in the locally running server to once every 5 or 10 minutes isntead of every minute.